|Elleste Solo MX40||40mcg||24 patches||£26.99|

 Certain lifestyle changes can help to manage the symptoms of menopause and increase the effectiveness of HRT.
 Cutting down on caffeine, alcohol and spicy foods, as well as quitting smoking and wearing loose-fitting clothes, can help reduce the impact of hot flushes and night sweats.
 Regular exercise is known to reduce stress, as well as strengthening your bones and improving your general wellbeing.
 You can increase your intake of vitamin D, which is vital for the absorption of calcium, to help keep your bones strong and healthy.
 Vaginal moisturisers and lubricants can help with vaginal dryness and can be bought in any chemist with the help of a pharmacist.

-HRT is the most widely used treatment for the symptoms of menopause and is generally accepted to the most effective option.
+HRT is the most widely used treatment for the symptoms of menopause and is generally accepted to be the most effective option.
 Some women choose to try taking herbal supplements, although the effectiveness of these treatments is unknown.
 It is important to speak to a doctor or pharmacist about the effects of different herbal supplements.

 Cyclical HRT tablets